JaCaLla/WebsocketChat/README.md

 # WebSocketChat
 This repository contains a sample client-server apllication.
-Server is a dockerized graphQL implemented in javascript with Node and client iOS application that feteches data from server.
+Server is a dockerized websocket implemented in javascript with NodeJS and client iOS application that feteches data from server.

-This repository serves as the foundational code for the accompanying blog post.[Websockets Made Easy: Create a simple Chat App in iOS](https://javios.eu/swift/harnessing-nfc-technology-in-your-ios-app/)
+This repository serves as the foundational code for the accompanying blog post.[Websockets Made Easy: Create a simple Chat App in iOS](https://javios.eu/swift/websockets-made-easy-create-a-simple-chat-app-in-ios/)

 ## 🎥 Demo Video